 No wonder many stories end as soon as the bride and groom have the wedding.
 The actress got tuberculosis and was banned from singing.

-Praskovia died at the age of 35, on February 23, 1803, in 20 days after giving birth to a son Dmitry.
+Praskovia died at the age of 35, on February 23, 1803, 20 days after giving birth to her son Dmitry.

-Her husband fulfilled the last will of the deceased, he completed a hospice on the Sukharevka.
+Her husband fulfilled the last will of the deceased, he built a hospice on the Sukharevka.
 There is the famous Sklif (Sklifosofskiy Research Institute of Emergency Care) there today.

 Count Nikolai Sheremetyev was buried beside his wife in a plain coffin, without any honors befitting his rank, and all his fortune, by the will of the deceased, were given to the poor.
 The will of the noble Count Nikolai Sheremetyev said: